matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

   _Final Scale Factor = (Initial Scale Factor * avg_per_sign / images_per_sign)_
  _Initial Scale Factor was modified by trial and error to find a value that improved ConvNet accuracy_

-The above augmentation method was derived from method described here _https://github.com/eqbal/CarND-Traffic-Sign-Classifier-Project_
+The above augmentation method was derived from how described here _https://github.com/eqbal/CarND-Traffic-Sign-Classifier-Project_

 Finally, as recommended by Udacity programme, I chose to Normalize the image to within the range (-1, +1) by scaling with the following adjustment to the X_train pixel data >>> **(X_train - 128) / 128**.
 However, Normalization appeared to have very limited impact on the accuracy of the model.